charlesRmajor/base-expo-native-project/README.md

 * iOS
     * from ios/ directory, run 'pod install && pod update'

+# Add Additional Native Code/Modules
+[SECTION NEEDS TO BE WRITTEN]

-## How to protect against native elements in expo development
+## NOTE: How to protect against native elements in expo development
 Native Modules's potential lack of existence must be guarded against.
 When calling Native Modules, use the following check to fail gracefully.
 ```javascript
     if (NativeModules.MyModule != undefined) {